cert-manager/website/content/docs/troubleshooting/webhook.md

 <img alt="Diagram that shows a kubectl command that aims to create an issuer resource, and an arrow towards the Kubernetes API server, and an arrow between the API server and the webhook that indicates that the API server tries to connect to the webhook.
 This last arrow is crossed in red." src="/images/troubleshooting/webhook-pod-networking-diagram.png" width="500"/>

-The rest of this document presents the known error messages that you may encounter.
+The rest of this document presents error messages you may encounter.

 ## Error: `connect: connection refused`